knokbak/srp-auth/README.md

 **If the connection IS secure:**
 If you are already using a technology such as HTTPS, it is unlikely that SRP will provide any tangible protection against MitM attacks, as HTTPS should do this for you.
 SRP *should* prevent the server from deriving the user's plain text password.

+## Best practices

+If the library throws an error, start over from the beginning.

+An `SRPError` indicates that either you have passed invalid variables to the library, called functions out-of-order, or (rarely) the library has malfunctioned.

+An `SRPSecurityViolation` indicates that something has gone severely wrong, and the library does not think that the other party is geniune.
+For example, if the client or server fails authentication.
+If this happens, even whilst the user is authenticated, de-authenticate them and require re-authentication.

 # API

 ## class ClientSetup(config: ClientSetupConfig)